samaxes/samaxes.com/content/post/2016-02-25-static-site-hosting.md

 After doing some research, I realized I could host my static site on [Amazon S3](https://aws.amazon.com/s3/) fronted by [Amazon CloudFront](https://aws.amazon.com/cloudfront/) CDN for almost nothing the next year using the free tier.
 After that, the cost looks to be less than a dollar a month.

-Although the Amazon S3 / CloudFront combination suffers from the same drawback as GitHub Pages / CloudFlare (Amazon S3 does not support HTTPS), I find preferable because it allows control over file-level response headers, so you can set things like `Cache-Control` for optimal performance.
+Although the Amazon S3 / CloudFront combination suffers from the same drawback as GitHub Pages / CloudFlare (Amazon S3 does not support HTTPS!), I find it preferable because it allows control over file-level response headers, so you can set things like `Cache-Control` for optimal performance.

 ## Amazon S3 Buckets

 The first thing we need to do is to create two buckets to support requests from both the root domain such as `example.com` and subdomain such as `www.example.com`.
-One bucket will contain the content and you will configure the other bucket to redirect requests.
+One bucket will contain the content and the other will redirect requests to the first.

 This is not needed when using CloudFront, as all requests will be directed to your CloudFront distribution.
 However, you would end up having your site available on two different domains (`example.com` and `www.example.com`), splitting the precious SEO juice between them and screwing-up bookmarking.
 Furthermore, as S3 buckets namespaces are shared by all users, you should better name it according to your website, just in case you may decide to drop CloudFront one day.

-To start, open ACM console at https://console.aws.amazon.com/s3.

 ### Create the buckets